 Called yakatabune (屋形船) or Yakata boat, these traditional houseboats can be seen floating along the river as if from times gone by.
 A popular option for visitors is to ride the Shimanto no Ao’s YAKATA boat and enjoy the views of the river from the calm boat.
 They serve traditional bento lunchboxes (reservation required, charged separately from the cruising course) with seasonal local delicacies, often caught from the river it sails on.
 A highlight is to book during firefly season, with thousands of bright creatures floating above the water at dusk (reservations required for this course).
 Regular-season boats run eight times a day with the journey taking an hour, with reservations only recommended for busy times such as weekends.

 Alternatively, the Senbaroman is a smaller sailing boat with impressive white sails and was a popular way to travel along the river in past times.
 Originally carrying goods as well as people, the boats would ferry coal from Kansai and Kanto regions and return with lighter goods to sell.
 Now, visitors can enjoy the fresh air and river views as they relax on the water.
 Tours last between 45-50 minutes and run eight times a day within season.

 - Name: Shimanto no Ao (屋形船 四万十の碧) Misato boarding site (三里乗船場)

 - Address: 1446, Misato, Shimanto City, Kochi

-- Location: The boat tours run just outside Shimanto City, inland from Nakamura Station.
+- Location: The boat tours run from Misato boarding area just outside Shimanto City, inland from Nakamura Station.

-- Access: The departure site is a 20-minute drive from Shimanto city, with bus services running from the station to Okanomae Stop, a few minutes from the boats.
+- Access: The boarding site is a 20-minute drive (rental car or taxi) from Nakamura Station, with bus services running from the station to Okanomae Bus Stop, a few minutes’ walk from the boarding site.

 - Hours: Boat journeys begin at 09:00 and run until 16:00, with evening services for fireflies running at 19:00.